johnryanzelling/johnryanzelling/README.md

 ### About
-- I’m currently working on becoming a licensed substitute teacher and obtaining an MA in Teaching Mathematics.
+- I’m currently a licensed substitute teacher and obtaining an MA in Teaching Mathematics.
 - I love systems engineering and data programming.
 - I’m working on database programming tools.
 - I have written a book "Math Foundations" and I currently teach part-time Middle School and High School Mathematics.